site15/site15.ru/QODER_RULES_BY_CODE_EN.md

 --

-COMMENT ON TABLE "EntityNameRelatedEntity" IS 'Отношение между сущностями и связанными сущностями';
+COMMENT ON TABLE "EntityNameRelatedEntity" IS 'Relation between entities and related entities';

 --